Echoes of a Genocide

 Today: Unlike the 1930s, there are institutions like the ICJ, UN special procedures, independent investigators that are issuing binding and persuasive warnings and orders.
 Whether states enforce those measures is the test that history will record.

-6) Key differences but why drawing the comparison is ethically necessary.
+6) Why the comparison is ethically necessary.

 The lesson genocide scholars and the UN’s prevention doctrine keep repeating is simple: Don’t wait for certainty.
 Look for converging risk indicators and act to reduce the risk for civilians on all sides.
 The comparison is not about equating sufferings; it’s about refusing to normalize dehumanization + discriminatory systems + siege conditions + aid obstruction.
 A mix that history associates with catastrophe.